f4iteightiz/ellipse_iso_perimeter/README.md

 BPEREL: calculate the other half-parameter of an ellipse by a given perimeter

 SCPEREL: output several isoperimeter points of an ellipse by a given perimeter

+Final word:
+these functions which can be used in the HP41 must be understood in the terms of mocks in the area of agile working.
+They are "Good enough" functions for quick evaluations of new ideas in ellipse-perimeter calculus.
+Any functions with precise results will have to be checked and released on higher precision calculators (HP71 for example) and perhaps larger 64bits processors before any further use.
+All the functions are NOT for any legal and productive use in the real world.
+Just use it in order to developp your creativity and thoughts.
+And: contact me if you want to share new thoughts or have any question.